Edward W. Carney Distinguished Service Award

 Wilson Presentation Award

-The Wilson Presentation Graduate Student and Postdoctoral Fellow Finalists Platform Session 1 showcases the work of eight students and postdoctoral fellows.
-The participants in this session were selected by the Student Affairs Committee.
+The Wilson Presentation Graduate Student and Postdoctoral Fellow Finalists Platform Session 1 will showcase the work of eight students and postdoctoral fellows who were selected by the Student Affairs Committee to compete for the Wilson Presentation Award.
 Two of the trainees presenting in this session will be selected to receive the Wilson Presentation Award, named in honor of founding member James G. Wilson.
-This award will be presented during the BDRP Social Event & Awards Presentations.
-For more information about this award, please visit the Society for Birth Defects Research and Prevention website.

 Marie W. Taubeneck Award